Bánovce nad Ondavou

-Bánovce nad Ondavou (Bánóc) is a village and municipality in Michalovce District in the Kosice Region of eastern Slovakia.
+Bánovce nad Ondavou (Bánóc) is a village and municipality in the Michalovce District in the Kosice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1326.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Zemplén County within the Kingdom of Hungary.

 Geography

 The village lies at an altitude of 122 metres and covers an area of 12.23 km2 (2020-06-30/-07-01).